igorpal/openosvita.org/README.md

 openosvita.org
 ==============
+hello!

-test repository for openosvita.org projects
+it is  test repository for openosvita.org projects